rudi-cilibrasi/mobash/README.md

 as well as CircleCI steps.
 Then you can run those shell functions anywhere you want and are no longer locked into a strange non-standard syntax.
-Keeping the Makefile and CircleCI actions down to just 1-line delegations ensures that your dependence and lockin to old or paid-only lockin technologies is minimized and your learning leads to more flexibility and freedom for you in your code.
+Keeping the Makefile and CircleCI actions down to just 1-line delegations ensures that your dependence and lock-in to old or paid-restricted technologies is minimized and your learning leads to more flexibility and freedom for you in your own code and projects.

 ## Example